 Medicare Supplement plans, also known as Medigap, are health insurance policies sold by private insurance companies.
 Medicare Supplements are designed to be paired with Medicare Parts A and B to “fill in the gaps” that Medicare does not cover (like copays, coinsurance and deductibles).
-Many retirees like Medicare Supplements because they can help protect you from high medical expenses and you rarely receive bills.
+Many individuals like Medicare Supplements because they can help protect you from high medical expenses and you rarely receive bills.
 However, you will likely pay a higher monthly premium for a Medicare Supplement than you will for a Medicare Advantage plan.

 With Supplements, coverage from both Medicare and the Supplement work together.
 In other words, Medicare pays its share of approved covered health care costs and sends the remaining balance to the individual’s insurance company.
 The Supplement will pick up some or all of the remaining costs.